Naco, Sonora: The smuggling problem

-The Naco area has major problems with the smuggling of drugs and people north and weapons south.
-It is one of the main routes into the United States, ranking in the top 25 of Mexico's 100 border municipalities as a haven for drug traffickers.
+The Naco area has previously had major problems with the smuggling of drugs and people north and weapons south.
+Although it is not one of the main routes into the United States.
 Shootings related to drug trafficking have occurred here such as the street murders of two near the Hotel Cowboy in 2009.
 Federal troops have been stationed here due to the violence, which has the population divided.
 While the security they can provide is welcome, there is concern about the violation of human rights.

 More visible are the migrants looking to cross the border illegally into the United States.
 Because the California border is all but sealed since the Border Patrol's Operation Guardian, many migrants have come to the Arizona border between Agua Prieta and Nogales, with Naco in between.
 This changed Naco starting from the 1990s as it became one of the preferred routes for “coyotes” (also called polleros or enganchadores) or smugglers who offer to take migrants across.
+It is absolutely not a preferred route for human traffickers as of 2024 due to extreme border security measures on the U.S. side.
 Providing lodging for migrants is a growing business in Naco, where the rate is between 200 and 300 pesos per night per person.
 Many of these lodgings are filled with people who cannot cross the border.
 One example is the Hospedaje Santa María, which is a run-down, two-story building.

 Until 2008 About 400 people a day were deported back to Mexico between Naco and Agua Prieta and 45% of the deaths of migrants occurred on the Arizona border.
 Especially on weekends, one can see Mexicans who have been deported here from Arizona on the main road, Francisco I. Madero, heading to the bus station.
 Some of those who fail to cross or are deported to here stay, working to earn money for another attempt or to go home or live permanently.
-These workers put a strain on the municipality's insufficient medical services.
 An organization from Naco, Arizona, called Naco Wellness, has been working to help deported immigrants with health issues, both on the U.S. side of the border and on the Mexican side, working with Mexican authorities.

-As for weapons, a recent arrest was of an American woman who was caught in November 2009 smuggling forty one AK-47s in her vehicle.
+As for weapons, an arrest was of an American woman who was caught in November 2009 smuggling forty one AK-47s in her vehicle.

+As of 2024, a border wall has been built between Naco, Sonora and Naco, Arizona.
+There is a Border Patrol Station between the two towns, and there is constant monitoring of the international border by Border Patrol agents and drones.
+The border wall has been painted with murals by children in Naco, working with Studio Marioposa.
+Many American citizens regularly cross the border to Naco, Sonora to purchase prescription medications at a lower cost than they can afford in the United States as well as receive dental care which is more affordable.